hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/049_breathing.md

 bring those ideas before you.

-I have told you how the Indian philosopher reduces the whole universe into two parts — Prâna and Âkâsha.
+I have told you how the Indian philosopher reduces the whole universe into two parts — Prāna and Âkāsha.

 Prana means force — all that is manifesting itself as movement or possible movement, force, or attraction. ...
 Electricity, magnetism, all